baugarten/node-restful/README.md

 ## Usage

+There is a good example application under examples/notes.

+I will also show some features and use cases for them, how to set up routes, etc.

 RESTful routes are automatically generated at the registration point.
 In the above examples, the routes generated are:
 ```
 GET /movies